projectitis/tilemap/readme.md

 ## tilemap (tilemap_to_h.py)
 `Bitmap.h` contains a tilemap type (`Tilemap`) that describes pixels packed into a tile map in a header file.
 There is a script (`tilemap_to_h.py`) to convert images to the tilemap format.
 When it is run it will convert all images in the same directory into tilemaps, each with it's own .h file.
 Options for the script can be specified in the file name of the image.
 For example:

-* `gui_icons.t-24x24.p-RGB565.png` will cut the png into 24x24 pixel tiles, and convert each pixel to RGB565 format (tile tilemap will contain RGB565 pixels).
+* `gui_icons.t-24x24.p-RGB565.png` will cut the png into 24x24 pixel tiles, and convert each pixel to RGB565 format (tilemap will contain RGB565 pixels).
 * `character_sprites.t-30x60.p-6666.png` will create a tilemap of 30x60 pixel tiles in ARGB6666 format (24-bits total, 6-bits each for alpha, R, G and B).

 An image is cut into tiles from top to bottom, and left to right.
 The tilemap data will contain the pixels for each tile one after the other.
 The definition of the tilemap is: